The Book (Yoasobi EP)

 The Book is the debut EP by Japanese duo Yoasobi.
-It was released through Sony Music Entertainment Japan on January 6, 2021, the same date as their single "Kaibutsu", which accompanied the second season of Beastars.
+It was released through Sony Music Entertainment Japan on January 6, 2021, the same date as their single "Kaibutsu", which accompanied the second season of the anime series Beastars.
 A concept of "reading CD" with binder package, the EP consists of all singles released from 2019 to 2020, including their other track "Encore".

 The track-by-track cover EP Mikunoyoasobi by Ayase with Vocaloid voicebank Hatsune Miku was released on the same day exclusively at Tower Records Japan.